Git LFS (Git Large File Storage) Overview

-What Is Git LFS?
+What Is Git LFS (Git Large File Storage)?

-Git LFS is an open source Git extension.
-It’s used to manage large files and binary files in a separate ”LFS store.”
+Git LFS is an open source Git extension used to manage large files and binary files in a separate ”LFS store.”
 It keeps Git repositories at a manageable size.

 How Does Git LFS Work?